hbeni/fgcom-mumble/README.md

 ### Flightgear integration
 To send data to the plugin, flightgear must be startet with property-tree synchronization trough a generic protocol.
+We strongly advise to use the new protocol format.
+The new protocol xml-file is supplied in the source tree and documented.

 Currently, we aim for compatibility to the FGCom protocol (Port 16661; https://sourceforge.net/p/flightgear/fgdata/ci/next/tree/Protocol/fgcom.xml) as it provides all the data we need.
 The sole exceptions are:

  - `output-volume`: is currently tied to /sim/sound/atc/volume and thus not bound to the COM in question